Electronic filter topology: Ladder topologies

 Ladder topology, often called Cauer topology after Wilhelm Cauer (inventor of the elliptic filter), was in fact first used by George Campbell (inventor of the constant k filter).
 Campbell published in 1922 but had clearly been using the topology for some time before this.
 Cauer first picked up on ladders (published 1926) inspired by the work of Foster (1924).
 There are two forms of basic ladder topologies: unbalanced and balanced.
 Cauer topology is usually thought of as an unbalanced ladder topology.

 A ladder network consists of cascaded asymmetrical L-sections (unbalanced) or C-sections (balanced).
 In low pass form the topology would consist of series inductors and shunt capacitors.
 Other bandforms would have an equally simple topology transformed from the lowpass topology.
 The transformed network will have shunt admittances that are dual networks of the series impedances if they were duals in the starting network - which is the case with series inductors and shunt capacitors.
+Ladder filters were often implemented with crystal resonators for steeper transition.